Spine of scapula

 The spine of the scapula or scapular spine is a prominent plate of bone, which crosses obliquely the medial four-fifths of the scapula at its upper part, and separates the supra- from the infraspinatous fossa.

 Structure

-It begins at the vertical [vertebral or medial border] border by a smooth, triangular area over which the tendon of insertion of the lower part of the Trapezius glides, and, gradually becoming more elevated, ends in the acromion, which overhangs the shoulder-joint.
+It begins at the vertical (vertebral or medial) border by a smooth, triangular area over which the tendon of insertion of the lower part of the Trapezius glides.
+Gradually becoming more elevated, it ends in the acromion, which overhangs the shoulder-joint.

 The spine is triangular, and flattened from above downward, its apex being directed toward the vertebral border.

 Root

 The root of the spine of the scapula is the most medial part of the scapular spine.
 It is termed "triangular area of the spine of scapula", based on its triangular shape giving it distinguishable visible shape on x-ray images.
 The root of the spine is on a level with the tip of the spinous process of the third thoracic vertebra.